shawn-makes-stuff/DiceGen5.0/README.md

 ### New features

 - Add a custom image to a face using an SVG
-- Set dice type to sharp, chamfer, or bevel (applies a bevel modifier)
+- Set dice type to sharp, chamfer, or bevel (these are done with a bevel modifier)
+- Set dice type bumper (creates a "cage" around the dice corners, modifies dice mesh)
 - Added new Dice Gen section to Object properties to allow quick configuration changes

 ## Tips